The Ordinary Boys

-The Ordinary Boys are an English pop band from Worthing, West Sussex.
+The Ordinary Boys are an English indie rock band from Worthing, West Sussex.
 Originally named Next in Line, they are influenced by punk rock and Britpop music.
 Their name derives from a Morrissey song, "The Ordinary Boys".
 The membership of the band that originally split up in 2008 consisted of founding members Preston (vocals, rhythm guitar), William Brown (lead guitar), James Gregory (bass), and Simon Goldring (drums).
 In October 2015, they returned with a new self-titled album on their own imprint label Treat Yourself.
 A 25-date UK tour from mid-October 2015 to mid-November 2015 to promote the album followed.

 Career

-Success
+2004–2007: Debut and commercial success

 In 2004, the Ordinary Boys released their debut album Over the Counter Culture preceded by the single "Maybe Someday".
 The title track "Over the Counter Culture" was featured on the soundtrack for the video game Burnout 3: Takedown.
 In support of the album, they embarked on a tour supported by the Kaiser Chiefs.

 In 2005, they released their second album Brassbound along with the single "Boys Will Be Boys".
 The single resurfaced the following year, when the band's awareness grew while Preston participated in Celebrity Big Brother UK.
 It was made clear that Preston's bandmates were not happy about his search for fame.
-However, during this time, "Boys Will Be Boys" was re-released and reached no. 3 on the UK Singles Chart and no. 1 on the UK Download Chart.
+However, during this time, "Boys Will Be Boys" was re-released and reached No. 3 on the UK Singles Chart and No. 1 on the UK Download Chart.
 That year, Simon Goldring replaced original drummer Charlie Stanley.

 Following this, they released singles "Nine2Five" and "Lonely at the Top" to further top 10 success.
 In October 2006, they released their third album, How to Get Everything You Ever Wanted in Ten Easy Steps, which marked a change of sound, with more of a commercial pop feel, featuring synthesisers and samples.
 "I Luv U" was released as the final single from the album and became their fourth consecutive top 10 hit.

 The song "Boys Will Be Boys" featured in Harry Potter and the Order of the Phoenix.
 The band was also referenced in the episode "Smoke and Mirrors" from the second series of The IT Crowd.

 The group toured Japan and supported acts such as Morrissey, Paul Weller and The Who.
 They appeared on Later... with Jools Holland and one of the last episodes of Top of the Pops.